Review AI Video Takes and Build Dailies

 Step 5: use dailies as the shared checkpoint

-In Lotix, dailies collect successful generated takes for review with links back to shot and take context.
-That makes them useful for directors, producers, editors, and collaborators who need a clean view of progress.
+Use dailies as the shared checkpoint for generated work that deserves team review.
+In Lotix, dailies collect successful generated takes with links back to shot and take context, so directors, producers, editors, and collaborators can inspect progress without digging through exports.

 Use dailies to ask: